ynsemrevrl/Geomatics-Engineering-Lessons/README.md

-## The Codes for Geomatics Engineering Lessons
+## The Scripts for Geomatics Engineering Lessons
 These are codes for Geomatics Engineering Lessons.
 The lessons at Yıldız Technical University were based on while the codes were written.

 ### Requirements